home-assistant-ecosystem/iot-msg-async-encrypt/README.md

 The sender using the public key of the recipient to encrypt the message and sends it to intermediary system.
 This system could be anything, here is a very simple RESTful API which is acting as storage location from the messages.

-[Home Assistant](https://home-assistant.io/) which is the consumer of the messages is pulling the messages from the intermediary system, decrypting it, and exposing the data as sensor values.
+E.g., [Home Assistant](https://home-assistant.io/) which is the consumer of the messages is pulling the messages from the intermediary system, decrypting it, and exposing the data as sensor values.